-The procedure for mandatory supervised ballot voting is outlined in $\S \underline{9-159r}$ (a)(b)(c).
-If twenty or more patients in an institution are electors, absentee ballot voting by any of those patients shall be done under the supervision of the registrar of voters (or their designees) of the town in which the institution is located.
-When the application is received from such a patient/elector, the absentee ballot shall be delivered to the town clerk in the town in which the institution is located.
-After executing the Affidavit of Receipt, the town clerk delivers the absentee ballot to the registrar of voters of such town on the date when the supervised ballot voting is to occur.
-No supervised voting may take place later than the last business day before an election or primary. ($\S \underline{9-159r}$)
+The procedure for supervised ballot voting is outlined in § $\underline{9-159r}$ (a)(b)(c).
+When the application is received from such a patient/elector, the absentee ballot shall be delivered to the Town Clerk in the town in which the institution is located.
+After executing the Affidavit of Receipt, the Town Clerk delivers the absentee ballot to the registrar of voters of such town on the date when the supervised ballot voting is to occur.
+No supervised voting may take place later than the last business day before an election or primary. (§ $\underline{9-159r}$)

-The Secretary of the State may suspend supervised absentee voting or mandatory supervised absentee voting in recognition of a public health or civil preparedness emergency declared by the governor PA21-2\\$ 108
+The Secretary of the State may suspend supervised absentee voting or mandatory supervised absentee voting in recognition of a public health or civil preparedness emergency declared by the governor PA21-2.